Deck Financing: How to Pay for Your New Deck or Patio

 Homeowners have reported installing a deck for less than $900.
 But what you save on cost, you’ll spend on time.
 Expect building your own deck to take twice as long as hiring a contractor.
 Larger decks will take even longer.

 Also, a DIY approach is not for the inexperienced; it’s only worth it if you know what you’re doing.
-If not, you could end up with a safety hazard or a slanted porch that will eventually cost you more to get fixed.
+If not, you could have a safety hazard or a slanted porch that will cost more to fix.

 Recap of deck financing options